S-W-dev/MusicPlayer/README.md

 # musicplayer

 plays music in the background so your teachers cant find out

-Multiple versions, currently, 1.9.9 has more songs, while 2.0.1 runs better and has new features.

 # ### Version Release notes below. ###